Beware of Cyber Attacks & Natural Disasters

 This isn’t a simple undertaking.
 It requires:

-Once implemented, the Plan must be reviewed, maintained and verified regularly.
-It should also be revisited when new hardware and software solutions are put into place.
+After you implement.
+You must review, maintain, and verify regularly.
+Review implementation when new hardware and software solutions are put in place.

 Hashcat is a type of hacking tool, and a password cracker specifically.
-It was created to be able to hack the most complex of passwords, targeting multiple aspects of coding simultaneously.
+It is able to hack the most complex of passwords, targeting multiple aspects of coding simultaneously.
 Additionally, according to online sources including Infosec Institute, it is regarded as being highly versatile and fast in comparison to other password hacking tools, making it especially threatening.